-If parents need to pass a message to their child’s class teacher, they should do so by phoning or emailing school.
-It is not possible to talk at the gate as timings need to be strictly adhered to and maintaining social distancing may be difficult.
-Parents should not enter the foyer of the main school entrance unless absolutely necessary.
-If it is urgent then only one person should enter at a time.
+If parents need to pass a message to their child’s class teacher, they are encouraged to do so by phoning or emailing school.
+Parents should only enter the foyer of the main school entrance when necessary.
+Only one person should enter at a time.

 Each class has its own Google Classroom which we use to enhance the children’s learning both at school and at home.
-In the event of a local outbreak, or cases of infections in school, it may be necessary for individual children, classes or year groups to stay at home.
-We will always take and follow advice from our local health protection team and other appropriate authorities.
-If children do need to self-isolate, we will seamlessly switch to Google Classroom and provide access to high quality remote education resources.
+If children need to self-isolate or learn from home, we will seamlessly switch to Google Classroom and provide access to high quality remote education.

 View the latest government guidance and information.